Eliminater74/platform_manifest-7/README.md

 # Euclidean #

 This is the official manifest of EuclideanROM.
-About the branches, we named it psoa which psoa_r1 is relative to kitkat and psoa_r2 is relative to lollipop.

 ## Downloading the source ##